-- To prevent deterioration of the cooling system, only use coolant approved by Volvo. - Volvo recommends using ready-mixed coolant. - If you use concentrated coolant, mix it half and half ratio of coolant and pure water.
-The purity must meet Volvo's requirements or it could damage the cooling system.
-Contact Volvo support if you are uncertain. - Follow the instructions on the coolant's packaging. - Do not mix different coolants. - Never refill with water only.
-Risk of freezing increases with both low and high levels of coolant concentration.

-1 Open the bonnet.
+- To prevent deterioration of the cooling system, only use coolant approved by Volvo. . - Volvo recommends using ready-mixed coolant. - If you use concentrated coolant, mix it half and half ratio of coolant and pure water.
+The purity must meet Volvo's Ð requirements or it could damage the cooling system.
+Contact Volvo support if you are uncertain. - Follow the instructions on the coolant's packaging. Ð - Do not mix different coolants. - Never refill with water only.
+Risk of freezing increases with both low and high levels of coolant concentration. - Open the bonnet.
+1

-The coolant container is located in the upper-left corner of the engine compartment, underneath a panel hatch.
-Pull the rubber seal towards the engine compartment to access the hatch.
+Open the panel hatch in the upper-left corner of the engine compartment to access the coolant container.